Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Quotient graphs and partitions

 By a partition of a set $A$, we mean a collection of disjoint subsets of $A$ whose union is $A$.
 We call the subsets the \textit{blocks} of the partition.
 We denote the set of partitions of the set $A$ by $\cP(A)$.
 If $B$ is a block of $\pi\in \cP(A)$, we use the notation $B\in \pi$.
 We denote the number of blocks of a partition $\pi$ by $\#(\pi)$.
 When all blocks of the partition have size $2$, we call $\pi$ a pairing.
 The set of pairings will be denoted by $\cP_2(A)$.
 For a partition $\pi\in\cP(A)$ and an element $v\in A$, we denote by $[v]_{\pi}$ the block of $\pi$ that contains $v$.

 We consider the partial order $\leq$ in $\cP(A)$ given by $\pi\leq \sigma$ if any block of $\pi$ is contained in a block of $\sigma$.
 Equipped with this partial order $\cP(A)$ becomes a POSET (partially ordered set).
-If $\pi\leq \sigma$ and there is a block of $\sigma$ that contains more than one block of $\pi$, we say $\pi$ is strictly smaller than $\sigma$ which is denoted by $\pi<\sigma$.
 With this partial order, the largest element, denoted by $1_A$, is the partition that consists of a single block.
 And the smallest element, denoted by $0_A$, is the partition that consists of $|A|$ blocks of singleton.

 The \textit{join} of two partitions $\pi$ and $\sigma$, denoted by $\pi\vee\sigma$, is the smallest partition that is greater than or equal to $\pi$ and $\sigma$.
 When the set $A=[m]\vcentcolon =\{1,\dots,m\}$, we simply use the notation $\cP(m)$ to denote $\cP([m])$.